rfortherestofus/r-without-statistics/r-without-statistics.md

-# Use General Principles of High-Quality Data Viz in R
+# Use General Principles of High-Quality Data Viz in R {#data-viz-chapter}

 In the spring of 2021, nearly all of the American West was in a drought.
 In April of that year, officials in Southern California declared a water emergency, citing unprecedented conditions.